 - Fill out all of the required information under ‘Enter Details About Your Company.’
 These are some of them:

-- Number of identification: Enter the 10-digit EFT transaction number from your bank.
+- A number of identification: Enter the 10-digit EFT transaction number from your bank.

 - Working Directory: This is where you’ll put your EFT data files.
 Enter the location of your Sage 50 data files in the Directory field.